kristianmandrup/d3-force-3d/README.md

 ## Web Examples

-Contains a small static web server example demonstrating visualization of *Les Miserables* character connections.
+This fork contains a small static web server example, demonstrating visualization of a few different data sets.
 See [Examples.md]() document for run instructions.

 ### Example code

-The miserables example demonstrates how you can write a simple web app that leverages this library.
+The example demonstrates how you can write a simple web app that leverages this library.

-- `/web/miserables` the web app
+- `/web/3d` 3D examples
+- `/web/vr` VR examples
-- `/web/data` the data visualized
+- `/web/data` the datasets used for visualizations
-- `/web/lib` the d3-force-3d lib used
+- `/web/lib` the `d3-force-3d` lib to be used

 Enjoy :)